OpenZeppelin/Event-Scanner/README.md

 ### Scanning Latest Events

-`scan_latest` collects the most recent matching events for each registered stream.
+Scanner mode that collects a specified number of the most recent matching events for each registered stream.

 - It does not enter live mode; it scans a block range and then returns.
 - Each registered stream receives at most `count` logs in a single message, chronologically ordered.